Legacy Capital logo

 Frequently Asked Questions

-How long does Legacy Capital take to show results?
+How does Legacy Capital compare to similar companies?

 • Active real estate investors doing fix-and-flip projects who need quick capital